 Cost of utilities and communications in Spain

-Some Spanish utilities are reasonably priced compared with EU countries, however, the cost of electricity and natural gas in Spain is among the highest in the European Union.
+Some Spanish utilities are reasonably affordable in comparison with other EU countries, however, the cost of electricity and natural gas in Spain is among the highest.

 The cost of broadband is comparable to other countries in western Europe and typically comes in packages with telephone, television, and mobile in Spain.